-Two things are quickly apparent when talking with Shannon Farmer.
+Two things are quickly apparent when talking with Shannon Martinez.
 The first is that she radiates tremendous energy.
 There is little down time in her life and she seems to like it that way.
 Second, she exhibits and communicates a transparency of her life that is refreshing.
 It can also be a bit unsettling to those accustomed to a more vanilla flavored answer to “So, what’s your story?”

 Shannon grew up in neighboring Galax, Virginia.
 She was a foster child and became a teenage mother.
 But, she possessed a strong work ethic, often working two jobs.
 In retrospect, considers herself a good young mother.
 She later had a second daughter.